Rhode Island Boat Registration, DEM Renewal & Title Rules (2026)

 Submit Application & Pay Fees

 Complete the registration form and pay the applicable fees.
-Deadline: Before operating on Rhode Island waters after purchase.
+Timing note: Before operating on Rhode Island waters

 Receive Registration Number